kagiko/vaultwarden-wiki/Which-container-image-to-use.md

 * `testing` -- Tracks the latest commits to the source repository.
 This tag is recommended for users who want early access to the newest features, enhancements, or bug fixes.
 The testing version is generally pretty stable, but occasional issues are unavoidable.

-* `x.y.z` (e.g., `1.29.2`) -- Represents a specific released version.
+* `x.y.z` (e.g., `1.30.0`) -- Represents a specific released version.

-* `alpine` -- this image is functionally the same as `latest`, but Alpine-based rather than Debian-based, resulting in a slimmer image and newer base applications.
-Therefore, `latest` vs. `alpine` is mostly a matter of preference.
+* `latest-alpine` -- this image is functionally the same as `latest`, but Alpine-based rather than Debian-based, resulting in a slimmer image and newer base applications.
+Therefore, `latest` vs. `latest-alpine` is mostly a matter of preference.

-* `x.y.z-alpine` (e.g., `1.29.2-alpine`) -- Similar to `alpine`, but represents a specific released version.
+* `x.y.z-alpine` (e.g., `1.30.0-alpine`) -- Similar to `latest-alpine`, but represents a specific released version.

 ## Image updates

-Occasionally, the upstream Bitwarden project (i.e., Bitwarden Inc.) makes backward-incompatible changes to the clients that require matching changes to the server implementation. vaultwarden generally pushes out a new release promptly to handle these changes.
+Occasionally, the upstream Bitwarden project (i.e., Bitwarden Inc.) makes backward-incompatible changes to the clients that require matching changes to the server implementation.
+Vaultwarden generally pushes out a new release promptly to handle these changes.

-However, since upstream controls the release of the clients, and mobile apps and browser extensions typically auto-update on their own, it's important for vaultwarden users to keep up-to-date with the latest vaultwarden release.
+However, since upstream controls the release of the clients, and mobile apps and browser extensions typically auto-update on their own, it's important for Vaultwarden users to keep up-to-date with the latest Vaultwarden release.
 Otherwise, incompatible client and server versions can lead to sudden breakage or misbehavior.

-The web vault is the only exception; as it's bundled with the vaultwarden image, the web vault version is always properly matched to the vaultwarden server version.
+The web vault is the only exception; as it's bundled with the Vaultwarden image, the web vault version is always properly matched to the Vaultwarden server version.
 If you only use the web vault as the client (unlikely), then you don't need to worry about these compatibility issues.

 ## Historical images

-Prior to the addition of multidb support in version 1.17.0, MySQL and PostgreSQL support was only included in separate database-specific images.
+Prior to the addition of multi-database support in version 1.17.0, MySQL and PostgreSQL support was only included in separate database-specific images.
 You can still find these in Docker Hub, and they are still updated for now.
 However, the database-specific images will be removed in the future, so you should transition to using the unified `vaultwarden/server` image.

 * [`bitwardenrs/server-mysql`](https://hub.docker.com/r/bitwardenrs/server-mysql) - Debian-based `vaultwarden` image that includes support for MySQL only (not SQLite or PostgreSQL).
 * [`bitwardenrs/server-postgresql`](https://hub.docker.com/r/bitwardenrs/server-postgresql) - Debian-based `vaultwarden` image that includes support for PostgreSQL only (not SQLite or MySQL).